-Port Charlotte, Florida Flood Zones
+Port Charlotte, FL Flood Zone Lookup

 Port Charlotte took a direct hit from Hurricane Ian's eye in 2022, with widespread flooding across Charlotte County.
 The Charlotte Harbor area has extensive SFHA coverage from both coastal surge and Peace River flooding.